 Antibody against S. neurona in horses

 Antibodies against Sarcocystis are found in almost all horses in the United States.
 You probably remember that there are two species of Sarcocystis, S. fayeri and S. neurona, that infect horses and infected horses produce antibodies.
-The infected horses resolved the infection in the case of S. neurona or the parasite formed muscle cysts, in cases of S. fayeri.
-That doesn’t mean they are diseased.
+The infected horses resolve the infection in cases of S. neurona or the parasite formed muscle cysts, in cases of S. fayeri.
+A seropositive status doesn’t mean horses are diseased.
 Only a small fraction of S. neurona infected horses are diseased.
 Antibodies don’t mean disease, rule out some diseases and remember to treat for the treatable.

 Antibodies are protective!
 When a horse is exposed to the parasite, antibodies are boosted and the parasites are eliminated.
 The protection is serotype specific, if the antibody is against SAG 1 strains, the SAG 1 strains are eliminated.
 Ditto for the other serotypes.
 Inflammation can accompany the immune responses to the gut infections and occasionally, there are signs associated with the inflammatory response, but antiprotozoal drugs are contra-indicated to treat inflammation.

 It was shown by experiment that Sarcocystis attempts to evade the immune system by changing the surface proteins it displays after the parasites reach the blood stream.
 Chronic anti-protozoal therapy in horses decreases natural immune responses to organisms and this leaves the horses with decreased defenses against repeat infections.
 It was also shown by experiment that giving anti-protozoals for up to 100 days before challenge, the prophylactically treated horses had a more severe inflammatory response.